admhpr/oversight/content/notes/on-systems-thinking.md

   - Balancing loop: lifetime of the capital affects depreciation.
 The longer the lifetime, the smaller fraction of capital needs to be retired/replaced annually.

 > “Systems with similar feedback structures produce similar dynamic behaviors.”

+*A System with Delays—Business Inventory*

+##### A System with Delays — Business Inventory

+* Stock is the product inventory itself — vehicles for sale.

+* Inflows are the deliveries from factories.

+* Balancing feedback loop regulates the inflow to ensure that there are 10 days of vehicle inventory in stock.

+* Outflows are the sale of new cars to consumers.

+* Balancing feedback loop regulates the outflow (customer demand).
+Dealer can monitor sales and sales trends.
+If forecast is higher, the dealer can modify the inflow of new vehicles accordingly.

 ### Reference